shadosin/ata-week-1/shopping_cart_test_cases.md

    * **Description**: empty string item name - reject
    * GIVEN
       * ShoppingCart with one item
-      * [What else is given?]
+      * empty itemName
    * WHEN
       1. Call `updateQuantity()` with itemName "" and positive quantity
    * THEN
       * `updateQuantity()` returns false
-      * ShoppingCart [test1: does or does not?] contain an item with empty string itemName
+      * ShoppingCart does not contain an item with empty string itemName
       * ShoppingCart still contains original item with original quantity

 1. **updateQuantity_onItemNotInCart_isRejected**